code-smell/code-smell.github.io/_posts/2016-10-08-deploying-php-application-with-rocketeer.md

 ## How it works

-In the working folder mentioned above Rocketeer will create three folders.
+In the working folder mentioned above on the server Rocketeer will create three folders.

 - `releases` is where the history of your application is stored.
 - `current` is where the **latest** version of your application will always be.
 This is a **symlink** pointing to one of the releases in the `releases` folder.